Going Once... Going Twice... auctions, 2001-2002

-Above: a child's chair donated and decorated by Robin Day.
-Below, an inflatable design donated by Nick Crosbie of Inflate.
+Above: (top left) The Loop coffee table, donated by Barber & Osgerby and Isokon Plus, (top, second from left) a child's chair donated and decorated by Robin Day, (top, second from right) a vase designed and donated by Kate Hulme, and (top, right) an inflatable design donated by Nick Crosbie of Inflate.

 The list of pieces donated and the contributing designers can be viewed in full here.

-Designer James Irvine succintly summed up the two events as "design with conscience".
+Designer James Irvine succinctly summed up the two events as "design with a conscience".